raphlinus/raphlinus.github.io/_posts/2020-05-17-sort-middle.md

 * The total number of line segments is counted, and space in the output is allocated using an atomic add.

-* As in cudaraster, segments are output in a highly parallel scheme, with all output segments evenly divded between threads, so each thread has to do a small stage to find its work item.
+* As in cudaraster, segments are output in a highly parallel scheme, with all output segments evenly divided between threads, so each thread has to do a small stage to find its work item.

 * The commands for a tile are then written sequentially, one tile per thread.
 This lets us keep track of per-tile state, and there tend to be many fewer commands than segments.